-Finally, a cinnamon roll recipe my whole family can enjoy!
-Free of all top 8 allergens, one would wonder how anything so delicious and wholesome could exist: but they do and it IS possible!
+Free of the top 8 allergens, one would wonder how anything so delicious and wholesome could exist: but they do and it IS possible!

 - Maple Frosting – from yours truly